 - In a saucepan, boil the sugar and water until the sugar dissolves.
 Add the lavender, remove from heat, and let steep for 20 minutes.

 - Strain the syrup into an airtight container, and store for up to two weeks in the refrigerator.

 - In a shaker filled with ice, combine the gin, lavender syrup, and lemon juice.
 Shake well, strain into a highball glass filled with ice, and top with sparkling rosé.

 - Garnish with fresh lavender and mint, and serve with a straw.
 You may wish to make another as a peace offering to a former rival.

-*This post contains affiliate links.
-If the product is purchased by linking through, The Vegan Atlas receives a modest commission, which helps maintain our site and helps it to continue growing!
+*These are Bookshop Affiliate and Amazon Affiliate links.
+If a product is purchased by linking through, The Vegan Atlas receives a modest commission, which helps maintain our site and helps it to continue growing!